Things to do on a Central Coast of California Road Trip – Pinnacles, Parks, Pinot, and Paddling

 Nepenthe Restaurant

-Just because you may be sleeping in a tent doesn’t mean you can’t have a great meal.
-Just south of Big Sur is the Nepenthe Restaurant (reviews) which opened in the 1940s.
+Just because you’re sleeping in a tent doesn’t mean you can’t have a great meal.
+Just south of Big Sur is the Nepenthe Restaurant (reviews), which opened in the 1940s.
 They have a large fire pit in the front and a terrace with stunning views of the coast in the back.
-You should stop for a drink at least, even if you don’t have dinner (although only one drink if you are driving Highway 1).
+You should stop for a drink at least, even if you don’t plan to have dinner (although limit yourself to one drink if you’re driving on Highway 1).

 Nepenthe Restaurant